TransformAirports/uptime/README.md

 - **Purpose** – Sends transactional alert emails when a device goes offline.
 - **Functionality** – Provides reliable email delivery for time‑sensitive notifications.

+## Compliance and Security

+XXXX

+#### Microcontroller Security: ESP32 Devices

+ESP32 devices do not run a full operating system, reducing the attack surface associated with OS vulnerabilities.
+They communicate solely with the API, limiting exposure to sensitive data.

+#### Network Segmentation

+Logical network segmentation through public Wi-Fi ensures that the monitoring system operates in isolation from the airport’s non‑public networks, minimising security risks.

+#### Physical Segmentation

+Sensors should be deployed in designated electrical and equipment rooms, restricting access to authorised personnel.

+# Technical Instructions

 ## API Endpoint